Tulsa vs. Memphis NCAA Football Odds, Plays and Insights | October 9, 2021

 Memphis Stats and Trends

+- So far this year Memphis has one win against the spread.

-- The Tigers have been underdogs by 3 points or more once this season and covered the spread.
+- The Tigers covered the spread in their only game when underdogs by 3.5 points or more.

-- Memphis' games this year have hit the over on two of four set point totals (50%).
+- Memphis' games this year have gone over the total in two out of four opportunities (50%).

-- The Tigers rack up four more points per game (37.4) than the Golden Hurricane give up (33.4).
+- The Tigers put up four more points per game (37.4) than the Golden Hurricane give up (33.4).

-- When Memphis scores more than 33.4 points, it is 0-1 against the spread and 2-0 overall.
+- Memphis is 0-1 against the spread and 2-0 overall in games when it puts up more than 33.4 points.

 - The Tigers have turned the ball over one more time (7 total) than the Golden Hurricane have forced a turnover (6) this season.